 We are working with the Foundation on a number of projects focused on delivering improved outcomes for the Reef.
 These include:

 Reef Trust Partnership

-The grant agreement between the Foundation and the Department of the Environment and Energy also requires that we are consulted on the development of documents key to planning the delivery of activities against the funding.
+The Reef Trust Partnership grant agreement also requires that we are consulted on the development of strategic planning documents under the Partnership.